Numerical simulations of oscillations for axisymmetric solar backgrounds with differential rotation and gravity: Qualitative wavefield comparisons with solar background

 \section{Qualitative wavefield comparisons with solar background}

 In this section we conduct a qualitative investigation of the behaviour of the axisymmetric HDG solver using the solar background parameters.
 The solar background presents a challenge due to the decrease of the parameters near-surface, and the non-zero buoyancy frequency, cf. \cref{subsection:numerical-solar-backgrounds}.
 In \cref{subsection:numerical-comparison-formulation}, we compare the variant formulations introduced in \cref{Liouville::subsec} in terms of amplitudes of the numerical solutions.
 Subsequently, we investigate the choice of HDG stabilization in \cref{numerical-hdg:qualitative}.
 In particular, we emphasize that for frequencies below the cut-off and a source position in the region $\Bhyp$ (where $N^2 > \omega^2$) a propagation of singularity occurs and the choice of stabilization plays an important role to maintain the accuracy.
 Note that such a source position corresponds to the actual situation for creating helioseismic observables, as detailed in \cref{section:numerical-helio}.
+The numerical experiments are carried out with the open-source software \texttt{Hawen}, \cite{Hawen2021} (\url{https://ffaucher.gitlab.io/hawen-website/}) employing direct solver MUMPS, \cite{Amestoy2019} for linear system resolution.
+The setups to reproduce the numerical experiments are provided in the dedicated Zenodo repository, \url{https://doi.org/10.5281/zenodo.21297984}.

 \begin{remark}[Rescaling] The model parameters are adimensionalized with respect to a reference length which is taken to be the solar radius $\rsun$.
 The scaled background quantities are then plugged into the equations, \cite{AtmoI2020}, \cite[Section 2]{Pham2021Galbrun}.
 By denoting with subscript $\mathrm{S}$ the unscaled solar background models, we have the scaled quantities as follow, \cite{AtmoI2020,Pham2021Galbrun}